If you already have a mortgage, there’s a good chance you receive junk mail on a regular basis urging you to refinance.

 Who Owns Your Home Loan?

-- The bank that gave you a mortgage may have nothing to do with it today
+- The bank that originally funded your mortgage may have nothing to do with it today

 - It could have been sold off years ago to another company

-- But if they still service it, they may not be keen to offer you a refinance
+- But if they still own/service it, they may not be keen to offer you a refinance

-- In that case, just look elsewhere for a new lender who stands to benefit
+- In that case, just look elsewhere for a new lender who actually stands to benefit

 Some of the confusion regarding “what’s in it for them” might come from the fact that ownership of the loan is unclear.